Monday, October 28, 2024

 AlmostSookeVille

-We came over to the People's Republic of South Van Isle again with eleventy billion running maniacs.
+We made the trip over to the People's Republic of South Van Isle, again, for Thanksgiving with eleventy billion running maniacs.

-And all went pretty much as well as it could go with our grown-up kids getting together with their cousins on both sides of the family, in shifts, through the Thanksgiving weekend.
+Additionally, all went pretty much as well as it could go with our grown-up kids getting together with their cousins on both sides of the family, in shifts, through the weekend.

 As for me, I took a bit of break Saturday afternoon and rode out to Matheson Lake.